-КРІ Definition and comment Performance ility Customer interruptions Definition: Customer interruptions represents the number of interruptions our customers experience.
+KPI Definition and comment Performance Customer interruptions Definition: Customer interruptions represents the number of interruptions our customers experience.
 It is calculated by taking the total number of customers affected divided by the total number of customers connected to the network, multiplied by 100, adjusted for exceptional events.
 Performance: The result of 32.75 for the year outperforms the Ofgem target of 47.45.
-The performance is ahead of our internal targets and reflects the ongoing investment in network automation and interconnection, to secure supplies to our customers.
-32.8 Cls lost time customers are without power in the event of an interruption.
+The performance is ahead of our internal targets and reflects the ongoing investment in network 32.8 C/s 2018 2017 32.8 2017 32.8 2017 37.2 2015 36.6 2014 44.9 Reliability Customer minutes lost .2 automation and interconnection, to secure supplies to our customers.
+Definition: Customer minutes lost represents the time customers are without power in the event of an interruption.
 It is calculated by taking the sum of the customer minutes lost for all restoration stages for all incidents, excluding exceptional events, and dividing by the number of connected customers as at 30 September each year.
-34.4 minutes Sustainability Carbon footprint excluding electrical losses Definition: Carbon footprint measures the impact of our operations on the environment and is calculated in line with Ofgem guidance.
+2018 34.4 2017 33.1 2016 32.7 2015 34.8 Performance: The result of 34.35 for the year outperforms the Ofgem target of 44.23.
+This was negatively impacted by the storms in the second half of the year and higher levels of planned supply interruptions to allow for necessary improvement work on the network.
+2014 43.1 lity Carbon footprint excluding electrical losses Definition: Carbon footprint measures the impact of our operations on the environment and is calculated in line with Ofgem guidance.
 The calculation excludes electrical losses arising from the operation of the network which cannot be directly controlled or accurately measured.
-Performance: We are aware of the environmental impacts we can have and are committed to manage the impact of our operations.
+20,599 tCO2e 2018 20,599 2017 21,012 2016 23,133 Sustainability Performance: We are aware of the environmental impacts we can have and are committed to manage the impact of our operations.
 Our carbon footprint has reduced by 2% from the prior year reflecting the ongoing focus in energy usage.
-There may be some year-on-year volatility in emissions dependant on levels of generation deployed on the network as a result of interruptions or exceptional events.
-20,599 tCO2e
+2015 24,538 2014 23,762 There may be some year-on-year volatility in emissions dependant on levels of generation deployed on the network as a result of interruptions or exceptional events.

-&lt;sup>2 The year ended 31 March 2018 figure includes assumptions for exclusion of exceptional events and is yet to be audited by Ofgem.
+$^{^{2}}$ The year ended 31 March 2018 figure includes assumptions for exclusion of exceptional events and is yet to be audited by Ofgem.